-Financial instruments held for trading are used to hedge fluctuations in market rates and exchange rates connected with the financial assets and liabilities recognized in the financial statements.
-At December 31, 2017, the carrying amount was equal to the fair value of the instrument.
-The fair value change in such financial asset/liability compared to December 31, 2016 required the recognition in the income statement of a net gain/loss (+/-) on trading.
+Financial instruments are used to hedge fluctuations in market rates and exchange rates connected with the financial assets and liabilities recognized in the financial statements.
+At the end of the reporting period, Banca Farmafactoring did not recognize any assets or liabilities held for trading.